From Procedures, Objects, Actors, Components, Services, to Agents -- A Comparative Analysis of the History and Evolution of Programming Abstractions: Action Selection

 Some decisive advance is the discipline of {\em late binding} such as in Smalltalk, i.e. the procedure to be invoked will be determined according to the {\em class}\footnote{A {\em class} is the definition of a family of {\em similar} objects.
-It is the class that defines the {\em methods} (procedures) and the {\em variables} (data model) common to the objects which will be its {\em instances}, i.e. created by/from it.} of the actual object invoked, and not according to the declaration of the {\em type} of the {\em variable} that references it\footnote{We deliberately do not discuss here the relations between {\em binding} and {\em typing} (and {\em sub-typing}), due to the fact that they are subtle and non consensual.
-For one analysis (among others), see, e.g., \cite{castagna:covariance:acm:95}.}.
-This means that the binding of the procedure, and therefore the selection of the action, is delayed at {\em runtime} and not statically resolved at {\em compile time}, such as in C++ {\em early binding} discipline.
+It is the class which defines the {\em methods} (procedures) and the {\em variables} (data model) common to the objects which will be its {\em instances}, i.e. created by/from it.} of the actual object invoked, and not according to the declaration of the {\em type} of the variable that references it\footnote{We deliberately do not discuss here the relations between {\em binding} and {\em typing} (and sub-typing), due to the fact that they are subtle and non consensual.
+For one analysis (among others), see, e.g., \cite{castagna:covariance:acm:95} and also the companion chapter by Giuseppe Castagna on types.}.
+This means that the binding of the procedure, and therefore the selection of the action, is delayed at {\em runtime} and not statically resolved at compile time, such as in C++ early binding discipline.
+(Actually, C++ introduced virtual functions to partially alleviate this limitation, but this partial solution cannot benefit from further redefinitions of methods once the library has been compiled, therefore in opposition to Bertrand Meyer's open-closed principle \cite{meyer:oosc:88}).

-Software {\em components} introduce the concept of ``ready to wear, to deploy, and to use''.
-As opposed to an object, which is orphan and potentially inoperative without its class as well as its parent class (superclass) hierarchy\footnote{For example, in the case of an object migrating to another site which would not have already loaded its associated class hierarchy.}, a component is {\em self-contained}, with all its code and also its documentation \cite{composantsvuibert}.
-Therefore, on the contrary of an object, a component does not require any additional external information in order to select and process an action.